2020-2021 Undergraduate & Graduate Catalog

 - PNC Early Childhood Education Scholarship

-Refer to www.gvsu.edu/financialaid or the Costs and Financial Aid section in this catalog for scholarship details.
+Refer to gvsu.edu/financialaid or the Costs and Financial Aid section in this catalog for scholarship details.

-Kappa Delta Pi (KDP): Kappa Delta Pi is an international honor society in education that fosters excellence in education and promotes fellowship among those dedicated to teaching.
+Kappa Delta Pi (KDP) is an international honor society in education that fosters excellence in education and promotes fellowship among those dedicated to teaching.
 The Grand Valley KDP Student Chapter provides service opportunities in schools and throughout the community to positively impact the education of all children.

-Student Chapter of the National Science Teachers Association (NSTA): The Grand Valley NSTA Student Chapter provides professional opportunities for students wishing to pursue careers in K-12 science education.
+The Grand Valley National Science Teachers Association (NSTA) Student Chapter provides professional opportunities for students wishing to pursue careers in K-12 science education.

-Phi Delta Kappa is Teachers of Tomorrow (TOT): The Grand Valley Student Chapter is under the umbrella of Phi Delta Kappa's Future Educators Association.
+The Grand Valley Student Chapter of Phi Delta Kappa is Teachers of Tomorrow (TOT), which is under the umbrella of Phi Delta Kappa's Future Educators Association.
 Monthly meetings concentrate on topics of interest for future educators and service-learning/volunteer opportunities.
-GVSU is recognized as a Phi Delta Kappa International member with all the opportunities afforded by that organization.
+Grand Valley is recognized as a Phi Delta Kappa International member with all the opportunities afforded by that organization.